Which debts can’t be discharged in bankruptcy?

 In most cases, student loans are not eligible for discharge.
 This includes federal student loans, private lender student loans and loans provided by a university.

-There are a few limited exceptions to the student loans rule.
+There are a few exceptions to this.
 For instance, if you can never work again due to disability and can prove this, the student loans may be discharged.
-In addition, if you can establish that the loans cause undue hardship and prove that you made every attempt to repay the loan, the loans may qualify to be discharged.
+In addition, if you can prove that the loans cause undue hardship and that you have made every attempt to repay them, then the debt may be eligible for discharge.

 Should you file for bankruptcy if it doesn’t discharge all of your debts?

-Even though bankruptcy does not always discharge all of your debts, it can still be helpful in some cases to file.
+Even though bankruptcy does not always discharge all of your debts, it can still be helpful to file in some cases.
 Bankruptcy is designed to give filers a fresh financial start.
-And depending on the particular type of bankruptcy you pursue, many of your outstanding debts will be addressed through a payment plan or paid off through liquidation of non-exempt assets, which can help you regain control of your finances.
+Depending on the type of bankruptcy you pursue, many of your outstanding debts will be addressed through a payment plan or paid off through liquidation of non-exempt assets.